-You found our list of helpful employee monitoring software tools.
+You found our list of the best remote employee monitoring software tools.

 This list includes: